-Review date: December 2022
+Review date: 2023

-Expiry date: 2030
+Expiry date: 2028

-Version number: 1.2 30 April 2021
+Version number: 1.3 May 2023

-This document was adopted by Council in February 2020 and was updated in May 2021 reflecting regulatory changes to Road Safety Road Rules 2017 (December 2020) which allow the use of ePermits instead paper permits.
+This document was adopted by Council in February 2020 and was updated in May 2021 reflecting regulatory changes to Road Safety Road Rules 2017 (December 2020) which allow the use of ePermits instead of paper permits.
 Based on this regulatory change Council is investigating implementing single-use, short-term, visitor and foreshore parking permits.